MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Many Microsoft Lync Server 2010 components are web-based: these components either use Web Services or webpages to carry out their tasks.
+Many Skype for Business Server components are web-based: these components either use Web Services or webpages to carry out their tasks.
 For example, users employ a web service when searching for new contacts in the Address Book or when using group expansion to view the individual members of a distribution group.
-Likewise, components ranging from dial-in conferencing to Microsoft Lync Server 2010 Control Panel use webpages as the interface between Lync Server 2010 and users.
+Likewise, components ranging from dial-in conferencing to Skype for Business Server Control Panel use web pages as the interface between Skype for Business Server and users.

 The CsWebServiceConfiguration cmdlets enable administrators to manage Web Services configuration settings throughout the organization.
-This includes managing group expansion, certificate settings, and allowed authentication methods.
+This includes managing group expansion, certificate settings and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (albeit for the only the Web Services service), you can customize Web Services capabilities for different users and different locations.
+Because you can configure different settings at the global, site and service scope (albeit for the only the Web Services service), you can customize Web Services capabilities for different users and different locations.
-The CsWebServiceConfiguration cmdlets (Get-CsWebServiceConfiguration, New-CsWebServiceConfiguration, Remove-CsWebServiceConfiguration, and Set-CsWebServiceConfiguration) enable administrators to manage Web Services configuration settings throughout the organization.
-This includes managing group expansion; certificate settings; and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (Web Services service only) you can customize Web Services capabilities for different users and different locations.

-Custom settings (for example, custom validity periods for certificates) can be specified at the time you create a new Web Services configuration setting collection.
-Alternatively, you can modify the property values for an existing collection by using the Set-CsWebServiceConfiguration cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsWebServiceConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsWebServiceConfiguration"}

-**Below Content Applies To:** Lync Server 2013

-Many Lync Server components are web-based: these components either use Web Services or webpages to carry out their tasks.
-For example, users employ a web service when searching for new contacts in the Address Book or when using group expansion to view the individual members of a distribution group.
-Likewise, components ranging from dial-in conferencing to Lync Server Control Panel use webpages as the interface between Lync Server and users.

 The CsWebServiceConfiguration cmdlets enable administrators to manage Web Services configuration settings throughout the organization.
-This includes managing group expansion, certificate settings, and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (albeit for the only the Web Services service), you can customize Web Services capabilities for different users and different locations.
-The CsWebServiceConfiguration cmdlets (Get-CsWebServiceConfiguration, New-CsWebServiceConfiguration, Remove-CsWebServiceConfiguration, and Set-CsWebServiceConfiguration) enable administrators to manage Web Services configuration settings throughout the organization.
 This includes managing group expansion; certificate settings; and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (Web Services service only) you can customize Web Services capabilities for different users and different locations.
+Because you can configure different settings at the global, site and service scope (Web Services service only) you can customize Web Services capabilities for different users and different locations.

 Custom settings (for example, custom validity periods for certificates) can be specified at the time you create a new Web Services configuration setting collection.
-Alternatively, you can modify the property values for an existing collection by using the Set-CsWebServiceConfiguration cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Set-CsWebServiceConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsWebServiceConfiguration"}

-**Below Content Applies To:** Skype for Business Server 2015

-Many Skype for Business Server 2015 components are web-based: these components either use Web Services or webpages to carry out their tasks.
-For example, users employ a web service when searching for new contacts in the Address Book or when using group expansion to view the individual members of a distribution group.
-Likewise, components ranging from dial-in conferencing to Skype for Business Server Control Panel use web pages as the interface between Skype for Business Server 2015 and users.

-The CsWebServiceConfiguration cmdlets enable administrators to manage Web Services configuration settings throughout the organization.
-This includes managing group expansion, certificate settings, and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (albeit for the only the Web Services service), you can customize Web Services capabilities for different users and different locations.
-The CsWebServiceConfiguration cmdlets enable administrators to manage Web Services configuration settings throughout the organization.
-This includes managing group expansion; certificate settings; and allowed authentication methods.
-Because you can configure different settings at the global, site, and service scope (Web Services service only) you can customize Web Services capabilities for different users and different locations.

-Custom settings (for example, custom validity periods for certificates) can be specified at the time you create a new Web Services configuration setting collection.
-Alternatively, you can modify the property values for an existing collection by using the Set-CsWebServiceConfiguration cmdlet.
+Alternatively, you can modify the property values for an existing collection by using the `Set-CsWebServiceConfiguration` cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 ------------------------ (Lync Server 2010)
+### -------------------------- Example 1 ------------------------
 ```
 Set-CsWebServiceConfiguration -Identity site:Redmond -EnableGroupExpansion $True
 ```